OpFlow-dev/OpFlow/doc/00_Overview/installation.rst

 ++++++++++++

-OpFlow is itself a header-only library, yet the backend of linear solver and data writer is delegated to HYPRE and VTK for now.
+OpFlow is itself a header-only library, yet the backend of linear solver and data writer is delegated to third-party libraries for now.
 Therefore, these two libraries need to be pre-installed to make OpFlow fully functional.
 We recommend two ways to introduce OpFlow to your existing project:

 .. note::